fieldtrip/website/tutorial/sleep.md

 _Figure 2: **[ft_databrowser](/reference/ft_databrowser)** of the original data with renamed channels.
 The data can be horizontally (time axis) and vertically (y-axis/signal amplitude) zoomed in and out to view the data in smaller or larger segments.
 And data can be viewed segment by segment.._

 We now additionaly segment the continuous data in 30-second trials.
-This that allows us later to perform analyses on the data more efficiently.
+This allows us later to perform analyses on the data more efficiently.
 Also this is the basis to break down the long signal into more comprehensible equal-sized chunks from which we can reconstruct a new signal to better estimate sleep states that clearly switch only on such longer time scales.

       % segment the continuous data in segments of 30-seconds
       % we call these epochs trials, although they are not time-locked to a particular event